scalafx/scalafx/README.md

   1. [SBT](http://www.scala-sbt.org/) v.1.6.0 or better
   2. [Scala](http://www.scala.org/).
 ScalaFX 12 builds with Scala 2.10.2 or newer.
+  3. Java 17 or better is required as of JavaFX 20 / ScalaFX 20.0.0-R31 (this is [JavaFX 20 requirement](https://openjfx.io/highlights/20/)

 It works with Windows, Mac OS X, and Linux ports.